 We're happy to talk through all the options with you, and are committed to doing everything we can to make sure that your event is as close as possible to the way you dreamt it.

 I have tickets to a public Down for the Count show - what's happening with them?

 Almost all of our public performances are organised by a venue or a third-party "promoter", who is responsible for ticket sales.
 In most cases, the promoter and the venue are one and the same.
 If you have tickets for a Down for the Count show, we suggest you contact them first and ask them what their refund policy is - if you're struggling to get in touch with them, let us know as we're happy to do what we can to help.

-The one public event which Down for the Count have been promoting ourselves is our 15th Birthday Party, due to take place at The 100 Club on Friday 12th June 2020.
-This has now been rescheduled to Friday 23rd April 2021; all existing tickets are valid for the new date and you don't need to contact us unless you can't attend the new date and would like to arrange for a refund.
+The one public event which Down for the Count have been promoting ourselves pre-pandemic is our 15th Birthday Party, due to take place at The 100 Club on Friday 12th June 2020.
+This will be rescheduled to a date in the future; all existing tickets will be valid for the new date and you don't need to contact us unless you would like to arrange for a refund.

 When will you be performing at jazz clubs and theatres again?

 We've been looking at new and innovative ways of performing in public - and we've begun a series of livestreams on our YouTube and Facebook channels.
 We're also looking for new ways of bringing you content online - stay tuned to our social media channels for more information!

 What does the future look like for Down for the Count?